 The Bush Administration cites the relatively successful elections and the growth of the Iraqi security forces to assert that current U.S. policy will lead to stability and democracy and should be maintained.
 However, some opinion polls released since June 2005 and statements by several Members of Congress show growing nervousness over continued U.S. casualties and persistent violence in Iraq.
-Some Members of Congress say U.S. policy is failing, and they and some outside experts are calling for significant changes in direction in Iraq.
+Some Members of Congress and outside experts are calling for significant policy changes.